brendancol/esri-extract-data-where/README.md

 esri-extract-data-where
 =======================

-Intended as geoprocessing service to extract zip file of data based on attribute query.
+Intended as geoprocessing service to generate zip file of data based on attribute query.
 I've been testing on ArcGIS Server 10.1.